jeremyhoward/ROH_Calc/README.md

 - **ROH_THRESHOLD:** This threshold is given to remove regions that have a small number of SNP and therefore could give rise to spurious results.
 The value refers to how many standard deviations from the mean number of SNP that are removed.
 For instance a value of 2 refers to any window that contains less than 2 * Average SNP will be removed.
 - **REMOVE_SNP:** Refers to whether you want the SNP that weren’t contained in a long enough ROH window to be removed.
 - **OUT_FILE:** Name of output files.

+## Output Files
+-Autozygosity: Autozygosity file.
+The first row of the file contains the ID and then the location of each SNP (chromosome_position).
+Any row after the file is then an indicator of whether that SNP is in an ROH.
+Not in an ROH is 0 and in an ROH is 1.
+-ROH: ROH Window data.
+The first row of the file contains the ID and then location of each window (chromosome_ start position_end position).
+Any row after the file is then an indicator of whether that ROH window is a ROH or not.
+Not in an ROH is 0 and in an ROH is 1.
+- Summary: The first column is the animalID, second is homozygosity and third is proportion of genome in ROH based on cutoff you chose in parameter file.